insolar/observer/README.md

 2. Obtain an authorized access to Insolar Platform.
 3. Build, deploy and monitor Insolar Observer node on the hardware of your choice.

+There are no strict hardware or network recommendations for the Node, and users can choose the hardware and network connection at their discretion.

+The tests showed the following configuration gives satisfying results:

+* Quad core CPU 3.5GHz
+* 4GB DDR3 RAM allocated for the Node and database
+* SATA SSD
+* 10Mbps Internet connection with low latency

 ## Install the prerequisites

 Install and set up [PostgreSQL 11.4](https://www.postgresql.org/download/) and [Go Tools 1.12](https://golang.org/doc/install).

 ## Obtain an authorized access to Insolar Platform

-The Node users need to obtain an authorized access, otherwise their Node instance is not able to address the trusted Heavy Material Node on Insolar Platform or to collect data.
+The Node users need to obtain an authorized access, otherwise their Node instance is not able to address the Heavy Material Node on Insolar Platform or to collect data.

 To obtain it:
 1. [Contact Insolar Team](https://insolar.io/contact) to register as a trusted agent.